What You Need To Know

 When you hear about credit score, you probably think about a car or home loan.
-But, did you know it can affect your insurance premiums as well?
-Some agencies put a little more stock in this than others, but it’s typically a consideration with most providers.
+But did you know it can affect your insurance premiums as well?
+Some agencies put a little more stock in this than others, but it’s typically considered with most providers.

 If your credit score is on the lower end of things, you’re likely to pay more on your premium than someone with a higher credit score.
 If you find that you’ve improved your score over time, you might want to consider talking with an agent to see if they can lower your premium based on your new credit score.